Mallorca emerges from devastation left in the wake of severe weather

 Mallorca, shaken by strong storms and hurricane-force winds

-This past Sunday the island was shaken by strong storms and hurricane-force winds that left a total of 366 incidents in the Balearic Islands, 332 in Mallorca, up to 8.30pm this past Sunday.
+This past Sunday the island was shaken by strong storms and hurricane-force winds that left a total of 366 incidents in the Balearic Islands, 332 in Mallorca, up to 8.30pm.
 The emergency services will provide updated information during the day.

 Shortly after half past ten in the morning a front entered through Andratx and Calvia and began to sweep over large areas, multiplying the incidents and overwhelming the emergency services.
 At sea, the first shocks began and some canoeists in distress were rescued at the Malgrats Islands.
 It was the prelude to what was to come: sunken boats and reckless bathers running for shelter.
 A critical moment was experienced in the Port of Palma when a cruise ship broke loose in the gale and collided with an oil tanker, although fortunately no injuries were reported.
 Maritime Station number 1 was destroyed when the windows were blown out by a gust of gale-force wind.
 In Felanitx, the façade of the bullring suffered serious material damage and in Soller more than 68 litres per square metre were collected in a few minutes.
 In Calvia a sign fell on a pregnant woman and left her injured, while in Palma the large platform of some painters who were repairing the façade of a large building in Plaza Es Fortí (formerly Hornabeque) was on the verge of falling from the fourteenth floor.